Music of Tennessee: Nashville: "Music City, U.S.A."

 In 1966, Bob Dylan released his landmark Blonde on Blonde album, primarily recorded in Nashville, assisted by local session musicians the Nashville Cats by suggestion of producer Bob Johnston.
 The album's success helped transform Nashville's conservative music reputation and artists including Simon and Garfunkel and Leonard Cohen soon followed to record there with Johnston.
 Dylan continued his relationship with the city on 1967's John Wesley Harding and 1969's Nashville Skyline.

 Exit/In is a long-time Nashville club, opened in 1971, having played host to many rock legends and locals including Jason & the Scorchers and featured in Robert Altman's Nashville.

 Lucy's Record Shop was an independent, locally owned record store and all-ages music venue in Nashville in the 1990s.
 During its five and a half years of operation, Lucy's supported a growing punk and indie music scene in Nashville, and even received national notoriety as a prominent underground music venue.
 Lambchop played some of their first shows at Lucy's.

 Outsider music greats from Nashville include R. Stevie Moore and Dave Cloud.

 Today, there is still a thriving country music scene in Nashville, however there are other scenes and genres gaining in outside attention, such as indie, rock, and metalcore.
 Infinity Cat Recordings, home of JEFF the Brotherhood and Be Your Own Pet, and Jack White's Third Man Records are prime examples.
 Dolly Parton, "the Queen of Country" and owner of Dollywood, had 2 #1 Hot 100 hits, including "9 to 5" in 1981.
 In pop music, Kesha from Nashville has had 3 #1 Hot 100 hits on the Billboard charts, including "Tik Tok" in 2009.
-Miley Cyrus from Franklin had a #1 Hot 100 hit with "Wrecking Ball" in 2013.
+Miley Cyrus from Franklin has had 2 #1 Hot 100 hits like "Wrecking Ball" in 2013 and "Flowers" in 2023.
 The pop punk band Paramore, also from Franklin and fronted by Hayley Williams, had a #1 album on the Billboard 200 with Paramore in 2013.
-Country superstar Kenny Chesney from Knoxville has had 8 #1 albums on the Billboard 200 from 2002-2020 like When the Sun Goes Down in 2004.
+Country superstar Kenny Chesney from Knoxville has had 8 #1 albums on the Billboard 200 from 2002 to 2020 like When the Sun Goes Down in 2004.
 Chesney graduated from East Tennessee State University in 1990.
 Lady Antebellum from Nashville had 3 #1 albums on the Billboard 200 including Need You Now in 2010.
 Hillary Scott attended Middle Tennessee State University.
 The Civil Wars, an Americana and folk duo, also had a #1 album on the Billboard 200 in 2013.
 Country and R&B singer Kane Brown from Chattanooga had a #1 album in 2018.
-Judah & the Lion and Moon Taxi are popular newer bands from Nashville, and members from both bands attended Belmont University.
+Morgan Wallen from the Knoxville area has had 2 #1 albums like Dangerous: The Double Album in 2021, and he had the long running #1 Hot 100 "Last Night" in 2023.
+Judah & the Lion and Moon Taxi are popular bands from Nashville, and members from both bands attended Belmont University.